Scotland and the MonarchyTweet

 Consequent to the case, a submission by the Crown stated that the Royal Title reflected the highest number of the name from either the Kingdom of England or the Kingdom of Scots.
 Thus, Elizabeth II, while not the second Elizabeth of "the United Kingdom" per se, was nevertheless the second Elizabeth in the territory which now made up the United Kingdom.

 For example, if Prince Charles were to take the Regnal name Alexander, he would be Alexander IV as there have been three Alexanders of Scotland and none in England.
 Similarly, if he were to take Henry, he would be Henry IX, as there were eight of England and none in Scotland.
-Or he would be Charles III since there have been 2 in England and one in Scotland (crowned during the Interregnum).
+Or he would be Charles III since there have been 2 previously in both England and Scotland.

 Historians refer to "James I and VI" because he was (arguably) king of two different kingdoms - hence his two Titles.
 However, he always wanted to be understood as king of the one Kingdom of Great Britain.